Jean Grey

-Jean Grey has been described as one of Marvel's most notable and strongest female heroes.

-Famke Janssen portrayed the character as an adult in the 20th Century Fox X-Men films while Sophie Turner portrayed her as a teenager and young adult.
+Often listed as one of the most notable and powerful female characters in Marvel Comics, the character has been featured in various Marvel-licensed products, including video games, animated television series, and merchandise.
+Famke Janssen portrayed the character as an adult in the 20th Century Fox X-Men films, while Sophie Turner portrayed her as a teenager and young adult.